jasoneppink/multicaptions/README.md

   ```

 ### Bootstrapping
-If everything is working, follow these steps to run extsub at boot.
-(Press ctrl-c first to kill extsub first.)
+If everything is working, press ctrl-c to kill extsub.py, then follow these steps to run extsub at boot.

 1. Make startup.sh executable: